 The student must conduct research of sufficient quality that demonstrates an independent and original contribution to the field of computer science and engineering.
 Students must take at least 20 semester hours of doctoral dissertation credits; the exact number of credits is determined by the candidate’s supervisory committee.
 It is strongly recommended that doctoral students submit journal articles for publication relevant to dissertation research.

+Dissertation hours - At least 20 credit hours

+CIS 7980 2-19 Dissertation

+Student are required to take at least 20 hours of dissertation hours until they accumulate a minimum number of 72 hours in the program.

 Dissertation Defense